This page features the sources for the SoundOut Students on School Boards Toolbox.

-The SoundOut Students on School Boards Toolbox is a compilation of research from a variety of sources by Adam Fletcher and Kari Kunst for SoundOut between 2004 and 2015.
+The SoundOut Students on School Boards Toolbox is a compilation of research from a variety of sources by Adam Fletcher for SoundOut.
 All information is current to the best of our knowledge; however, errors may be present.
 We invite anyone to submit corrections, additions and further information in the comments section of each page or by contacting us directly.

 Much of the state education agency data that is included herein was compiled by Zachariah Webb for the Kentucky Department of Education.
 For his report, entitled “Meeting Kentucky’s Educational Needs: Proficiency, Achievement Gaps, & the Potential of Student Involvement,” Webb contacted each education department in all fifty states in the United States.